 EQUUSOMA® as a Paradigm

-It is a paradigm shift, consisting of knowledge, practice principles, concepts, and ways of being that apply to any equine-involved profession.
-This means that equine-assisted psychotherapy and learning professionals are among our students, but that EQUUSOMA® is not limited to them.
+This means that equine-assisted psychotherapy and learning facilitators are among our students, but that EQUUSOMA® is not limited to this category of professionals.

-Many other equine professionals who do not intend to practice EAPL take EQUUSOMA® training, including equine behaviour consultants, horse trainers, riding instructors, equine bodyworkers, veterinarians and vet technicians, adaptive/therapeutic riding instructors, and so on.
+Many other equine professionals who do not intend to practice EAPL are also part of the growing, international EQUUSOMA® herd, including equine behaviour consultants, horse trainers, clicker trainers, riding instructors, horsemanship coaches, equine bodyworkers, veterinarians and vet technicians, adaptive/therapeutic riding instructors, animal communicators, animal death doulas, and so on.

 Scope of Practice